BestTimesToVisit.com Logo

 Rental Car

-Renting a car is the most flexible way to explore Huahine's two main islands, Huahine Nui and Huahine Iti, at your own pace.
-It's ideal for reaching secluded beaches, archaeological sites, and viewpoints scattered across the island.
+Renting a car offers the most freedom to explore Huahine's two main islands, Huahine Nui and Huahine Iti, at your own pace.
+It's ideal for reaching secluded beaches, ancient marae sites, and viewpoints scattered across the island.

 Tip:Book your car well in advance, especially during peak season, as availability is limited.
 Many rental agencies are located at the airport or in Fare.
-Familiarize yourself with the local driving style; roads can be narrow and winding, and it's common to encounter chickens or stray dogs.
+Be aware that roads can be narrow and sometimes unpaved, particularly on Huahine Iti; a 4x4 is recommended if you plan extensive exploration off the main routes.
 Don't expect GPS to be perfect; a physical map is a good backup.
+Driving is on the right side of the road.

 Scooter Rental